 3.12.3.5 Mechanical Ventilation Rates.
-The mechanical ventilation rates may differ between Baseline Building Design and Proposed Design if the Proposed Design has specified rates that exceed either the building code or ASHRAE 62 recommendations, resulting in an energy penalty associated with over-ventilating.
-Exception: Up until the measured ventilation rate exceeds the design values by more than 15 cfm or 15%, as allowed in the Rater Field Checklist, no energy penalty is required to be modeled for that allowed amount of over-ventilating.
+The mechanical ventilation rates may differ between Baseline Building Design and Proposed Design if the Proposed Design has specified rates that exceed either the building code more than 50% greater than\or ASHRAE 62 recommendations, resulting in the energy penalty associated with overventilating.